 Source MIT – AI

-This shows bacteria.
+This shows a brain.

 Source Neuroscience News – Deep Learning